mbirth/ttrss_plugin-af_feedmod/README.md

 The **type** has to be `xpath` for now.
 Maybe there will be more types in the future.

 The **xpath** value is the actual Xpath-element to fetch from the linked page.

+If you get an error about "Invalid JSON!", you can use [JSONLint](http://jsonlint.com/) to locate the erroneous part.